South Carolina Woman Stephanie Sebby-Strempel, Who Assaulted Black Teen At Pool, Gets $1,000 Fine

 The following day, when police turned up to talk with her, Sebby-Strempel allegedly fought with them and kicked an officer.
 It remains unclear, as of this writing, if she was not charged with resisting arrest or, if she was, why those charges were apparently dropped.

-Things only got worse for Sebby-Strempel; according to a follow-up Inquisitr report, she was also fired from her job once the viral video was brought to the attention of her employer.
+Things only got worse for Sebby-Strempel.
+According to a followup Inquisitr report, she was also fired from her job once the viral video was brought to the attention of her employer.

-At the time, Sebbey-Strempel was the latest in a list – a list which has continued to grow – of white people who called the police on African American people for seemingly trivial offenses and got a derisive nickname in the process.
-For example, a white woman who called 911 on a little African American girl for selling water without a permit was given the nickname “Permit Patty,” and a white woman who called the cops on a black family for barbecuing in the wrong place got the nickname “BBQ Becky.”
+At the time, Sebbey-Strempel was the latest in a list – a list which has continued to grow – of white people who called the police on African-American people for seemingly trivial offenses and got a derisive nickname in the process.
+For example, a white woman who called 911 on a little African-American girl for selling water without a permit was given the nickname “Permit Patty,” and a white woman who called the cops on a black family for barbecuing in the wrong place got the nickname “BBQ Becky.”
 Sebby-Strempel was nicknamed “Pool Patrol Paula.”

-On Tuesday, according to WCBD-TV (Charleston), Sebby-Strempel pleaded guilty to assault and batter and was fined $1,000.
+On Tuesday, according to WCBD-TV (Charleston), Sebby-Strempel pleaded guilty to assault and battery and was fined $1,000.

-The family of one of the victims, who asked not to be identified, said that they didn’t believe Sebby-Strempel’s punishment was enough, but declined to say anything further.
+The family of one of the victims, who asked not to be identified, said that they didn’t believe Sebby-Strempel’s punishment was enough but declined to say anything further.